MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/role-conversion-using-minrole-in-sharepoint-server-2016.md

  **Search and role conversion**

 Role conversion can't convert a server from a role hosting Search to a role that doesn't host Search if the server is part of an active Search topology.
-You must remove the server from the active Search topology before performing role conversion.
+Remove the server from the active Search topology before performing role conversion.
 If this step isn't performed before role conversion, role conversion pre-validation will block the role conversion.

 > [!NOTE]
 > After you convert a server to a role that hosts Search, you must add the server into the active Search topology.